hoopsurfer/pdx/README.md

 Setup and Install
 -----------------
-[Fast Installation boot mSATA from SD](install.md) - Boot from mSATA USB with an existing SD card - cleanest.
+[Fast Installation boot mSATA from SD](installX856.md) - Boot from mSATA SSD & USB with an existing SD card - cleanest.
+[Fast Installation boot mSATA from SD](installX872.md) - Boot from NVMe SSD & USB with an existing SD card - cleanest.

 systemd service files
 ---------------------